mouseless/json-concepts/README.md

 create a conceptual design for any type of data structure, especially those that represent a schema.

-This project mainly focuses on a specification rather than an implementation.
-However there is going to be a node.js implementation for PoC purposes.
+This repository mainly focuses on the specification of JSON Concepts, but there is going to be a node.js implementation for PoC purposes.

 Below is a sample concepts file;